hechoendrupal/drupal-console-book/es/commands/self-update.md

 ## Opciones disponibles
 Opción | Detalles
 -------|-------------
---major | Actualiza a una nueva versión, si está disponible --manifest | Sobreescribir la ruta del archivo manifest --current-version | Sobreescribir la versión desde la que actualizar
+--major | Update to a new major version, if available.
+--manifest | Override the manifest file path.
+--current-version | Override the version to update from.